Dear Year 6 Teacher: Your Final KS2 SATs Preparation Tips

 Your wellbeing over the next few weeks before the Key Stage 2 SATs in May will depend a lot on the wellbeing of the children in your class, and theirs on yours.
 If you focus on getting it right for them, it will go a long way to getting it right for yourself.

 But to model a positive mental attitude throughout this pre-SATs period, you need to take care of yourself too.
-So what can you do in the last few weeks of April and May before the KS2 National Assessments to make your KS2 SATs preparation a more positive experience?
+So what can you do in the last few weeks before the KS2 National Assessments to make your KS2 SATs preparation a more positive experience?
 Read on!

 Year 6 Wellbeing: Your Guide to an Emotionally Healthy KS2 SATs